DIY Driveway Entrance Columns

 We decided to add two columns set off the driveway about a foot (so the plow has space to clear the driveway) to enhance our entrance.
 This project took one weekend.
 A day to construct the columns and a day to add the Airstone product.

-Typically driveway columns are between 3 and 4 feet.
+The size of your columns is personal preference but typically driveway columns are between 3 and 4 feet high.

 Our DIY columns are 42 x 28 x 28.